Unreal Engine Simulation for Automated Driving

-Automated Driving Toolbox™ provides a co-simulation framework that models driving algorithms in Simulink® and visualizes their performance in a 3D environment.
-This 3D simulation environment uses the Unreal Engine® from Epic Games®.
+Automated Driving Toolbox™ provides a co-simulation framework that models driving algorithms in Simulink® and visualizes their performance in a virtual simulation environment.
+This environment uses the Unreal Engine® from Epic Games®.

 Place and move vehicles within these scenes.

 Set up camera, radar, and lidar sensors on the vehicles.

 Simulate sensor outputs based on the environment around the vehicle.

 Obtain ground truth data for semantic segmentation and depth information.